tyliupku/tyliupku.github.io/home.md

 permalink: /
 ---
 ### Short Bio
 My name is **Tianyu Liu**.
-I am a 2nd-year Ph.D. student in the Text Mining and Knowledge Engineering Group ([website in Chinese](http://tmke.pku.edu.cn/)), the Institute of Computational Linguistics (ICL, [website in Chinese](http://icl.pku.edu.cn/)), Peking University.
+I am a 3rd-year Ph.D. student in the Institute of Computational Linguistics (ICL, [website in Chinese](http://icl.pku.edu.cn/)), Peking University, advised by Prof. Zhifang Sui and Prof. Baobao Chang.
 My research interests include **natural language processing**, **machine learning** and **deep learning**.

 ([for more ...](/about))

 ### Current Work
-Now I am working on the knowledge extraction as well as knowledge representation for the structured data, including
+So far I am working on the knowledge extraction as well as knowledge representation for the structured data, including
 + **Data-to-text** natural laguage generation (D2TNLG)
 + **Information extraction** from large web text